About affordable housing

 What is the definition of affordable housing?

-According to The City's definition, a household is in need of affordable housing when it earns less than $60,000/year and pays more than 30 per cent of gross income on shelter costs.
+The City of Calgary defines a household in need of affordable housing if it earns less than 65 per cent of the median income and spends 30 per cent or more of its before tax income on shelter costs.

 There are two types of affordable housing offered by The City of Calgary: